Ndera Hospital

+Location

+The main center is located in Nezerwa Village, Kibenga Cell, Ndera Sector, Gasabo District, Kigali City, 17 kilometers from Kigali City Centre.
+The geographical coordinates of Ndera Hospital are 1°57'17.2"S 30°10'08.2"E. (Latitude:-1.954778; Longitude: 30.168944).

 History

 The hospital was founded in 1968 by the congregation of the Brothers of Charity at the request of the Rwandan Government and the Catholic Church.
 Before the introduction of Ndera Hospital, psychiatric patients were prisoned.
 When the first patients were admitted to the hospital in 1974, it had a capacity of 40 beds, but 3 years later, the beds were increased to 140.
+By October 2024, the bed capacity was at 493.
 In 1977, a special home for chronic psychiatric patients was built with a capacity of 12 beds.
-As the patients increased, the hospital established CARAES Butare in 1978 to decentralize its services, and 25 years later, they opened a particular branch, Icyizere Psychotherapeutic Center, to take care of people with trauma and those with addiction issues.
+As the patients increased, Ndera Hospital established two branches; CARAES Butare in Huye District, Southern Province in 1976 and Icyizere Psychotherapeutic Centre, in Kicukiro District, City of Kigali in 2003.
+The hospital established CARAES Butare in 1978 to decentralize its services, and 25 years later, they opened a particular branch, Icyizere Psychotherapeutic Center, with bid to take care of people with addiction issues, and to particularly treat trauma, which was a big issue among the population just nine years after Genocide against the Tutsi.

+Overview

+The hospital is owned by the Congregation of the Brothers of Charity in partnership with the Government Rwanda.
+The Rwandan Government supports the hospital by providing human resources and administrative support, while the Brothers of Charity oversee its daily management.